whaaker/Parabank-Azure/README.md

-# Parabank PVA Ephemral Deployment
+# Parabank PVA Ephemeral Deployment

 ## Description
 The following example demonstrates a job that creates an ephemeral Docker container in Azure uploads/deploys/replaces a PVA on the server and runs a health check step against it to validate it.